Vanderbilt University Logo

 Dissertation Bootcamp

 RPW hosts a Dissertation Bootcamp each fall and spring semester.
 In addition to receiving and giving peer support, participants take part in individual activities designed to get over hurdles and toward a final draft.
 Participants agree to weekly minimum writing requirements, in-person attendance at weekly Bootcamp meetings, and the full nine-week program.
 Participants should be ABD and have completed enough of their dissertation research to spend the semester writing.
-Participants who complete Bootcamp successfully receive $500 in research funds.
+Participants who complete Bootcamp successfully receive $500.
+Click for full information.

 12 Weeks to an Article

 RPW sponsors 12 Weeks each spring for advanced graduate students looking to publish an article in an academic journal.
 Workshop participants meet weekly and complete assignments designed to ready research for publication.
 These include designing writing plans, crafting abstracts, selecting a journal, and navigating the review process.
-Participants who submit their article for publication receive $500 in research funds.
+The workshop follows Wendy Laura Belcher’s Writing Your Journal Article in 12 Weeks.
+Participants who submit their article for publication receive $500.
 Participants must have successfully completed Dissertation Bootcamp or hold a recommendation for an article from their dissertation advisor.
-The workshop is based on Wendy Laura Belcher’s Writing Your Journal Article in 12 Weeks.
+Click for full information.

 Career Center Drop-in Hours